pokeypokeypokey/RoboND-Kinematics-Project/README.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Inverse kinematics calculations were implemented as described with only minor adjustments.
 The node was converted to a class so that the transforms could be pre-calculated on node startup.

-Thetas 4 and 6 were wrapped between `-pi` and `pi` to try minimise rotations.
-Finally, to take advantage of the fact that `R0_3` is orthogonal, the transpose was used to calculated the inverse, which is much faster and more reliable.
+Inverse kinematics calculations were implemented as described with only minor adjustments:  Thetas 4 and 6 were wrapped between `-pi` and `pi` to try minimise rotations.
+Also, to take advantage of the fact that `R0_3` is orthogonal, the transpose was used to calculated the inverse, which is much faster and more reliable.

 ##### Results
 Fetching a cylinder: